-All simulations require relatively long timescales (long-term exposures) with the exception of simulations involving high dynamical contrast and observations of small bodies in the solar systems in which the motion of the source provides the dominant timescale in the simulations.
+All simulations require relatively long timescales (long-term exposures) with the exception of simulations involving high dynamical contrast in which the motion of the source provides the dominant timescale in the simulations.

 3.3.3 Observational parameter space

 The observational parameter space describes the observing conditions (sky, exposure time).
 Typical exposures will have individual integration times ranging between 1 to 3600s (DIT), with a number of frames ranging between 1 and 100 (NDIT).
 It is required to simulate a complete background (sky including continuum, OH, and telluric lines and thermal contribution from the telescope and instrument) as well as its temporal and spatial variations.
 It will be also necessary to simulate the effect of the Differential Atmospheric Refraction.